 Your guide to covering up post-injectable bruising

 Injectables like Botox, Xeomin, and Juvéderm are becoming more and more prominent among beauty maintenance rituals around the globe.
-The results are often immediate but those injected can also expect possible discoloration.
-It's no big deal though when you know a few tricks for covering it up.
-If you love the results you can get with injectables, here's how you can hide any bruising that may come with a treatment.
+But a little post-injection bruising is totally normal and expected.
+It’s no big deal though when you know a few tricks for covering it up.
+If you love the results you can get with injectables, here’s how you can hide any bruising that may come with treatment.

 First, you have to neutralize the problem